osmItalia/wikidata-geo-match/README.md

 License
 ------

-This project (except the assets folder containing third party code), whe is released under WTFPL.
+This project (except the assets folder containing third party code), is released under WTFPL.